In Depth Patient Reports - default

 Mental and Behavioral Impairment.
 Untreated hypothyroidism can, over time, cause mental and behavioral impairment and, eventually, even dementia (memory loss).
 Whether treatment can completely reverse problems in memory and concentration is uncertain, although many doctors believe that only mental impairment in hypothyroidism that occurs at birth is permanent.

 The following medical conditions have also been associated with hypothyroidism.
 Often the causal relationship is not clear in such cases:

 - Respiratory problems

-- Thyroid cancer.
-(Patients with Hashimoto's thyroiditis and people who received childhood radiation treatments to the head or neck are at higher risk for this rare form of cancer.)
+- Thyroid cancer (patients with Hashimoto thyroiditis and people who received childhood radiation treatments to the head or neck are at higher risk for this rare form of cancer)

 Infertility and Pregnancy

 Women who have a history of miscarriages often have antithyroid antibodies during early pregnancy and are at risk for developing autoimmune thyroiditis over time.
-Postpartum thyroiditis is a specific type of autoimmune thryoditis that develops within the first year following delivery.
-It can overactive thyroid (thyrotoxicosis) followed by underactive thyrpid (hypothyroidism).
+Postpartum thyroiditis is a specific type of autoimmune thyroiditis that develops within the first year following delivery.
+It can cause overactive thyroid (thyrotoxicosis), followed by underactive thyroid (hypothyroidism).

 Effects of Hypothyroidism on Infants and Children

 Children of Untreated Mothers.
 Children born to untreated pregnant women with hypothyroidism are at risk for impaired mental performance, including attention problems and verbal impairment.